 There's no word on whether the four suspects were from Connecticut.

-Shazad has provided useful information to authorities.
+Shahzad has provided useful information to authorities.

-We anticipate charging him with an act of terrorism transcending National borders, attempted use of a weapon of mass destruction, use of a destructive device during the commission of another crime, as well as assorted explosives charges.
+We anticipate charging him with an act of terrorism transcending national borders, attempted use of a weapon of mass destruction, use of a destructive device during the commission of another crime, as well as assorted explosives charges.

 Wait a second.

-They're gonna charge this guy with weapons of mass destruction, and they give Saddam Hussein a pass on weapons.
+And they give Saddam Hussein a pass on weapons.

-Now you think Saddam Hussein didn't have some gases and fertilizer himself?
+Now, you think Saddam Hussein didn't have some gases and fertilizer himself?

 Saddam never.